 PARIS21 has mitigated the horizontal and vertical problems in alternative data sources by harmonising and linking these databases.
 The final dataset used in the analyses below combines the alternative data sources and PRESS data using project IDs and other identifiers.
 As a caveat, however, the total number of projects included in the alternative sources still only represents 40% of all projects reported in the CRS.

 The advantage of using such data sources, such as the timeliness and inclusion of philanthropic foundations, makes them a useful extension of PRESS data, especially when trying to solve the lag issue.
-However, their weaknesses imply that they are not a substitute for CRS or, by extension, conventional PRESS reporting.
+However, their weaknesses imply that they are not a substitute for CRS or, by extension, conventional PRESS analysis.

 Linking the alternative sources: the new harmonised database